 Steel puts a massive amount of unnecessary wear and tear on your service trucks chassis that could be easily avoided by using modern materials in the service truck body construction.
 It's 2018, and there is no reason to continue abusing your chassis.
 It doesn't appreciate it.
 Opting for aluminum or carbon fiber will significantly affect the health of your chassis, and consequently extend the life and functionality of your service truck.

 Steel can create some real issues.
-Don't let your undercarriage overheat.
+Buy aluminum.